Mbed-TLS/mbedtls/docs/proposed/psa-driver-interface.md

 TODO

-### Driver functions for key management
+### Driver entry points for key management

-The driver functions for key management differs significantly between [transparent drivers](#key-management-with-transparent-drivers) and [opaque drivers](#key-management-with-transparent-drivers).
+The driver entry points for key management differs significantly between [transparent drivers](#key-management-with-transparent-drivers) and [opaque drivers](#key-management-with-transparent-drivers).
 Refer to the applicable section for each driver type.

-### Miscellaneous driver functions
+### Miscellaneous driver entry points

 #### Driver initialization

-A driver may declare an `"init"` function in a capability with no algorithm, key type or key size.
-If so, the driver calls this function once during the initialization of the PSA Crypto subsystem.
-If the init function of any driver fails, the initialization of the PSA Crypto subsystem fails.
+A driver may declare an `"init"` entry point in a capability with no algorithm, key type or key size.
+If so, the driver calls this entry point once during the initialization of the PSA Crypto subsystem.
+If the init entry point of any driver fails, the initialization of the PSA Crypto subsystem fails.

-When multiple drivers have an init function, the order in which they are called is unspecified.
+When multiple drivers have an init entry point, the order in which they are called is unspecified.
 It is also unspecified whether other drivers' init functions are called if one or more init function fails.

 On platforms where the PSA Crypto implementation is a subsystem of a single application, the initialization of the PSA Crypto subsystem takes place during the call to `psa_crypto_init()`.
 On platforms where the PSA Crypto implementation is separate from the application or applications, the initialization the initialization of the PSA Crypto subsystem takes place before or during the first time an application calls `psa_crypto_init()`.